 Certain statements in this report, including information incorporated by reference, are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934, and the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements reflect current views about future events and financial performance based on certain assumptions.
 They include opinions, forecasts, intentions, plans, goals, projections, guidance, expectations, beliefs, or other statements that are not statements of historical fact.
 Words such as "may," "will," "should," "could," "would," "expects," "plans," "believes," "anticipates," "intends," "estimates," "approximates," "predicts," "forecasts," or "projects," or the negative or other variation of such words, and similar expressions may identify a statement as a forward-looking statement.
-Any statements that refer to projections of our future financial performance, our anticipated growth and trends in our business, our goals, strategies, focus and plans, and other characterizations of future events or circumstances, including statements expressing general optimism about future operating results, are forward-looking statements.
+Any statements that refer to projections of our future financial performance, our anticipated growth and trends in our business, our goals, strategies, focus and plans, and other characterizations of future events or circumstances, including statements expressing general optimism or pessimism about future operating results, are forward-looking statements.
 Forward-looking statements in this report may include statements about:

-- future financial and operating results, including projections of net sales, revenue, income or loss, net income or loss per share, profit margins, expenditures, liquidity, and other financial items; - our ability to maintain or increase our patent and trademark licensing revenues; - our ability to develop market acceptance for and increase sales of new products, develop relationships with new customers and maintain or improve existing customer relationships; - future levels of our revenue concentration risk; - our ability to protect our intellectual property; - · future economic and political conditions, including implementation of new or increased tariffs; - · our ability to improve operation efficiencies, manage costs and business risks and improve or maintain profitability; - currency exchange rates, their effect on our results of operations, including amounts that may be reclassified as earnings, the availability of foreign exchange facilities, our ability to effectively hedge against foreign exchange risks and the extent to which we may seek to hedge against such risks; - the outcome of currently pending litigation, regulatory and tax matters, the costs associated with such matters and the effect of such matters on our business and results of operations; - · sources and availability of raw materials, including the limited number of suppliers of beta-alanine meeting our quality requirements; - · inventory levels, including the adequacy of raw material and other inventory levels to meet future customer demand; - the future adequacy and intended use of our facilities; - potential manufacturing and distribution channels, product returns, and potential product recalls; - future customer orders: - the impact of external factors on our business and results of operations, especially variations in quarterly net sales from seasonal and other factors; - our ability to operate within the standards set by the U.S. Food and Drug Administration's (FDA) Good Manufacturing Practices; - our ability to successfully expand our operations, including outside the United States (U.S.); - the adequacy of our financial reserves and allowances; - the sufficiency of our available cash, cash equivalents, and potential cash flows from operations to fund our working capital needs and capital expenditures through the next 12 months and longer; - · the impact of accounting pronouncements and our adoption of certain accounting guidance; and - other assumptions described in this report underlying or relating to any forward-looking statements.
+- the impact of the COVID-19 Pandemic ("COVID-19"), and other external factors, both within and outside of our control, on our business and results in operations, our employees, our supply chain and on our vendors and our customers; - future financial and operating results, including projections of net sales, revenue, income or loss, net income or loss per share, profit margins, expenditures, liquidity, and other financial results; - our ability to maintain or increase our patent and trademark licensing revenues; - our ability to develop market acceptance for and increase sales of new products, develop relationships with new customers and maintain or improve existing customer relationships; - inventory levels, including the adequacy of quality raw material and other inventory items to meet future customer demand, in particular assumptions regarding the impact of the COVID-19 pandemic; - · our ability to protect our intellectual property; - future economic and political conditions, including implementation of new or increased tariffs; - · our ability to improve operating efficiencies, manage costs and business risks and improve or maintain profitability; - currency exchange rates, their effect on our results of operations, (including amounts that may be reclassified as earnings), the availability of foreign exchange facilities, our ability to effectively hedge against foreign exchange risks and the extent to which we may seek to hedge against such risks; - the outcome of currently pending litigation, regulatory and tax matters, the costs associated with such matters and the effect of such matters on our business and results of operations; - sources and availability of raw materials, including the limited number of suppliers of beta-alanine meeting our quality requirements; - the future adequacy and intended use of our facilities; - potential manufacturing and distribution channels, product returns, and potential product recalls; - future customer orders; - the impact of external factors on our business and results of operations, especially variations in quarterly net sales from seasonal and other factors; - our ability to operate within the standards set by the U.S. Food and Drug Administration's (FDA) Good Manufacturing Practices (GMP); - our ability to successfully expand our operations, including outside the United States (U.S.); - the adequacy of our financial reserves and allowances; - the sufficiency of our available cash, cash equivalents, and potential cash flows from operations to fund our working capital needs and capital expenditures through the next 12 months and longer; - the impact of accounting pronouncements and our adoption of certain accounting guidance; and - other assumptions described in this report underlying or relating to any forward-looking statements.